servalproject/serval-dna/doc/OpenWRT.md

 and released into other products (like [Batphone][]), they do not automatically get released to OpenWRT.
 This must be done manually every single time.

-The [sp-openwrt-release][] script in the [Serval Tools repository][] automates the procedure for releasing Serval DNA for OpenWRT package (in fact, it is general enough to release any Serval repository as a package for OpenWRT, not just Serval DNA).
+The [sp-openwrt-release][] script in the [Serval Tools repository][serval-tools] automates the procedure for releasing Serval DNA for OpenWRT package (in fact, it is general enough to update the release of any Serval repository which is available as a package for OpenWRT, not just Serval DNA).

 For example, to release the HEAD of the Serval DNA repository (local clone in `~/src/serval-dna`) to the OpenWRT *development* feed, first make sure that